 Stocks are shares of a company that you can buy and sell, and they’re the most volatile kind of investment on this list.
 That’s more risk for you as an investor because the amount you’ve invested can fluctuate dramatically in just a few minutes.

-With a diversified portfolio, stocks can be a really good long-term investment, but keeping your emergency savings invested in stocks alone isn’t a very smart idea.
+With a diversified portfolio, stocks can be a good long-term investment, but keeping your emergency savings invested in stocks alone isn’t a smart idea.

-If you have to quickly sell your stocks, you either run the risk of losing money, or you’ll have to pay taxes on any gains you make from the sale of your stocks.
+Stocks are less liquid than other investments because the process of selling stocks requires that you go through a brokerage, and you may lose money on your investment.
+And if you make money on the sale of your stocks, you’ll have to pay taxes on any gains you make from the sale of your stocks.
 A financial advisor or good robo-advisor can help you offset your gains, but it’s still worth mentioning.

 The final word on liquid investments

-A high-yield savings account or money market account are two of the best liquid investments for that kind of savings.
-There’s very low risk and you can earn some interest on your savings.
+A high-yield savings account through Chime is one of the best places for that kind of savings because they have a $0 account minimum, and you can earn 0.50% APY on your savings.

 Real estate may be a good investment in some markets, but there’s also the risk that the property will decrease in value and not be worth as much as you purchased it for.